The 15 Invaluable Laws of Growth lists John Maxwell’s rules to keep growing and improving.

 Be it time in front of the TV set, your videogame playing hobbies or maybe working on something during holidays.

-My note: I wouldn’t look at this law as sacrificing.
+I wouldn’t look at this law as sacrificing.
 I would actually encourage you to look at “sacrifices” as welcome opportunities to test and temper your character.

 You can’t drink cola anymore?
 Great!
 That’s no sacrifice.
 That’s great for your body and it will strengthen your character.